Cow Farts and Global Warming

-We won’t lie, when the topic of cow farts came across our desks, it led to a few smirks and raised eyebrows, but we all agreed with the underlying topic.
+We won’t lie, when the topic of cow farts and methane came across our desks, it led to a few smirks and raised eyebrows, but we all agreed with the underlying topic: Do cows cause global warming?
 The heart of the matter – caring for the environment – matters to all of us, and we know it matters to you, too.

-Tricarico said that the carbon footprint of the U.S. dairy industry – from farm to table -- is approximately 2 percent.
-For reference, according to the EPA, when it comes to the United States’ total greenhouse gas emissions, more than 30 percent comes from electricity production, nearly 30 percent from transportation and the rest comes from other sources.
+Tricarico said that the carbon footprint of the U.S. dairy industry – from farm to table – is approximately 2%.
+For reference, according to the EPA, when it comes to the United States’ total greenhouse gas emissions, more than 30% comes from electricity production, nearly 30% from transportation and the rest comes from other sources.

 Regardless of its individual contribution, each and every day dairy farms and companies work to find ways to bring that number down even more.
 For example, the Cow of the Future project brings together farmers and researchers to identify science-based opportunities to reduce enteric emissions in ways that are economically viable and socially acceptable.
 They are focusing on improving dairy cow nutrition, genetics and health.